prestonso/dynamic-blog-new/content/blog/how-to-perform-indexing-in-dbms/how-to-perform-indexing.md

 description: "What is indexing in DBMS? what are the ways to perform indexing?"

 category:
-  - Movable Type
+  - Guide
-  - Johannes Gutenberg
+  - Best Practices
 ---